A unified relative entropy framework for macroscopic limits of Vlasov--Fokker--Planck equations: Introduction

 The entropic term $\into \rho \log \rho\,dx$ gives rise to the linear diffusion, while the interaction term $\mathscr{P}[\rho]$ induces additional repulsive effects through the Riesz kernel.
 Thus, the diffusive limit reflects a balance between entropy-driven spreading and nonlocal repulsion, and it naturally fits into the general theory of Wasserstein gradient flows \cite{AGS08}.

 This formal derivation indicates that, in the limit $\e \to 0$, the macroscopic density $\rho$ evolves according to the aggregation--diffusion equation \eqref{eq_agdi}.
-We now make this rigorous: the next result shows that weak entropy solutions of the kinetic equation \eqref{eq_diff_sca} converge, under suitable assumptions on the initial data, to the regular solution $\rho$ of \eqref{eq_agdi}, and that quantitative stability estimates can be obtained in this setting.
+We now make this rigorous.
+More precisely, under suitable assumptions on the initial data, weak entropy solutions of the kinetic equation \eqref{eq_diff_sca} converge to the regular solution $\rho$ of \eqref{eq_agdi}.

+Our first result provides quantitative convergence estimates in the natural modulated energy topology, yielding strong control of both the kinetic density and the momentum variable.
+In addition, by exploiting the parabolic structure of the limiting equation, we also derive a sharper estimate for the density in a weaker topology of negative Sobolev type.
+This low-regularity estimate is particularly useful in the diffusive regime: although the topology is weaker, it is well adapted to the kinetic-to-macroscopic passage and captures the optimal-order convergence rate predicted by the formal expansion.

 \begin{theorem}[Diffusive limit] Let $T>0$, and let $\rho \in L^\infty([0,T];\calP(\R^d))$ be the unique classical solution to \eqref{eq_agdi} satisfying

 Let $\{f^\e\}_{\e > 0}$ be a family of weak entropy solutions to the equation \eqref{eq_diff_sca} on the time interval $[0,T]$, with initial data $\{f^\e_0\}_{\e > 0}$ satisfying